Uwttn/readme-generator/README.md

 </details>

-# README-generator
+# README-Generator
-- A script to prompt questions which will allow the creation of a README
+- A questionaire that allows to create a README

 # Initial setup